An Overview of Skin Tag Removal Techniques

 Skin tags are small growths that resemble warts or moles and generally grow around the neck or underarm area.
 However, skin tags can form just about anywhere on the body and particularly in areas where skin folds such as the neck and underarms, eyelids, around the stomach or hips, and on the inner thighs and pubic regions.

-Prior to skin tag removal, it is a good idea to consult with a dermatologist.
-In some cases, cancerous growths are mistaken as skin tags.
+Prior to removing skin tags it is a good idea to consult with a dermatologist.
+In some cases, cancerous growths are mistaken as tags.
+I should also point out that in most cases, tags are not harmful and do not need to be removed.
+It’s often a choice based on cosmetic reasons.

 Cauterizing Skin Tags

-Cauterization is one method of skin tag removal; a dermatologist generally performs this procedure.
+Cauterization is one method of removing skin tags.
+A dermatologist generally performs this procedure.
 There are various instruments a dermatologist may use to remove skin tags.
-The most common instruments are merely an electrically charged blade that cuts the skin tag off while burning or cauterizing the flesh to prevent bleeding.
+The most common instruments are merely an electrically charged blade that cuts the tag off while burning or cauterizing the flesh to prevent bleeding.

 Freezing Skin Tags